A version of this story first appeared in CNN’s Impeachment Watch newsletter. To get it in your inbox, sign up for free here.

 What are we doing here?

 The President has invited foreign powers to interfere in the US presidential election.
-Democrats impeached him for it.
-A Senate trial is next.
+Democrats have impeached him for it.
+Next up is a trial in the Senate to decide whether to remove him from office.
 It is a crossroads for the American system of government as the President tries to change what’s acceptable for US politicians.
 This newsletter will focus on this consequential moment in US history.